tonethar/IGME-330-Fall-2023/hw/hw-4.md

 # HW-4 - *NY State Park Buddy*

-## Overview
+---

+## I. Complete the starter exercise

-- [HW-4 - NY State Park Buddy - Starter](./hw-4-starter.md) currently allows the user to:
+- Head to [HW-4 - NY State Park Buddy - Starter](hw-4-starter.md) and complete the exercise
+- Make a copy of the ***lastName*-*firstInitial*-hw4-starter** folder and rename it to ***lastName*-*firstInitial*-hw4**
+- THe completed "starter" NYS Park zbuddy currently allows the user to:
   - view NYS parks as markers on a map
   - click on the markers to view more information about the park
 - For this final version, additional features are:
   - Favoriting/unfavoriting
   - `localStorage` to persist a user's favoriting
   - Firebase integration to aggregate ALL users favoriting

----

-## I. Complete the starter exercise

-- Head to [HW-4 - NY State Park Buddy - Starter](hw-4-starter.md) and complete the exercise
-- Make a copy of the ***lastName*-*firstInitial*-hw4-starter** folder and rename it to ***lastName*-*firstInitial*-hw4**

 ---